-This report is intended solely for the information and use of the management of BPD, its customer agencies, the independent auditors of its customer agencies, the U.S. Department of the Treasury Office of Inspector General, the Office of Management and Budget, the Government Accountability Office, and the U.S. Congress, and is not intended to be, and should not be, used by anyone other than these specified parties.
+This report, including the description of tests of controls and results thereof in Section IV, is intended solely for the information and use of the management of BPD, customer agencies of BPD's financial management services during some or all of the period July 1, 2011 to June 30, 2012, the U.S. Department of the Treasury Office of Inspector General, the Office of Management and Budget, the Government Accountability Office, the U.S. Congress, and the Independent Auditors of BPD's customer agencies, who have a sufficient understanding to consider it, along with other information including information about controls implemented by customer agencies themselves, when assessing the risks of material misstatements of customer agencies' financial statements.
+This report is not intended to be and should not be used by anyone other than these specified parties.